frenck/brands/README.md

 ## Inner workings

 The `./src` folder contains a folder for each `domain` Home Assistant provides an integration for.
-A domain can contain two files:
+A domain can contain four files:

 - `icon.png`: A square avatar-like icon, representing the brand or product for that domain.
 - `logo.png`: The logo of the brand or product for that domain.